mnavarro83/Navarro_Marinade/README.md

 - Parsley, fresh preferably

 - Coriander/Cilantro to taste.
 People who have the aversion to this spice normally report not minding it in this recepie however skipping this spice is not a big deal.
+The magic is in the next ingredient.

 - 2 tablespoons dry mustard, at the very least.
 Do not skimp on the mustard, can't really have too much.
 If you taste it and it feels like it is missing something it will either be mustard or salt.